Christmas Fair raises £200

-On Thursday 29th September the Society was informed that Chairman Alex Hoyle had died suddenly whilst out cycling aged only sixty six years old.
+On Thursday 29th August our Chairman Alex Hoyle died suddenly whilst out cycling aged only sixty six years old.
 This news came as a terrible shock to us all.

 Alex Hoyle and his wife Joy moved to Herefordshire in 1998.
 They rented a cottage in Burley Gate for several months whilst waiting to occupy Wootton Farm in Pencombe.
 Alex’s background had been in the building trade.
 That was the start of a friendship with Barry and Erica Lawrence who introduced them to the Bromyard & District Local History Society about 2000.